erikyao/erikyao.github.io/_posts/2025-07-21-lr-parsing-3-simulation-of-parsing-dfa.md

 \big[ (\_, \mathcal{S_0}), (A, \mathcal{S_4}) \big] \mid d e
 $$

-I found Knuth's Parsing Table easier to understand, partly because of its consistency with the $\operatorname{GOTO}$ function we talked about in [LR Parsing #2: Encoding of LR(0) Parsing DFA](/compiler/2025/07/18/lr-parsing-2-encoding-of-lr0-parsing-dfa).
+I found Knuth's Parsing Table easier to understand, partly because of its consistency with the $\operatorname{GOTO}$ function we talked about in [LR Parsing #2: Structural Encoding of LR(0) Parsing DFA](/compiler/2025/07/18/lr-parsing-2-structural-encoding-of-lr0-parsing-dfa).
 Modern parsing tables use a compact notation like _shift3_, meaning a _shift_ action together with a go-to state $3$.
 {: .notice--info}

 # 5. Pseudo Code